Did you know that when fruits and vegetables are fresh-squeezed or used raw, bacteria from the produce can end up in your juice or cider?

 Moreover, the FDA does not require warning labels for juice or cider that is sold by the glass – for example, at apple orchards, farmers’ markets, roadside stands, juice bars, and some restaurants.

-FDA Guide: Talking About Juice Safety: What You Need to Know
+FDA Guide: Talking About Juice Safety

-The U.S. Food and Drug Administration (FDA) has put together a new guide to help consumers make informed choices about raw juice products.
+The U.S. Food and Drug Administration (FDA) has put together a guide to help consumers make informed choices about raw juice products.
 Fresh juices sold at produce stands or health food stores are not always as healthy and beneficial as they may seem.

 Follow Juice Safety Tips to Prevent Illness